Epoch and Time

 }

-There is only one public function available in the Clock module - timestamp_ms.
+For regular use, the module exposes a single function - timestamp_ms.
 It returns the current time in milliseconds since the Unix Epoch.

 use sui::clock::Clock;